DhanalakshmiBC/third-own-gh-actions/README.md

        - **queryBy:** returns the matching node if one match is found and null if no match is found, however will throw an error if multiple matches are found.
        - **queryAllBy:** returns an array of matching nodes if at least one match is found and an empty array if no match is found.

       *Tip :* Use these methods if you are looking to confirm presence of an element / elements.
+Use this to test if element is not there.

     - **find:**
       - **find:** returns a promise that returns the matching node, however will throw an error if multiple matches or no matches are found.
        - **findAllBy:** returns a promise that returns an array of matching nodes if at least one match is found and throws an error if no match is found.

       *Tip :* Use these methods if the element / elements being queried might display asynchronously (for example, if your element is expected to only display after an event is fired consider using find as it retries the query after some time).

+- **fireEvent.change()** triggers only a change event whereas **userEvent.type** triggers a change event, but also keyDown, keyPress, and keyUp events.